Regional electricity unit rates UK today: how your area changes your bill (July 2026)

-• Compare home tariffs from across the market and switch in minutes
+- Compare home tariffs across the market and switch in minutes

 Home energy only.
 Quotes depend on tariff type, payment method, meter and region.
 We’ll use your postcode to identify your electricity distribution area.

-Electricity unit rates in the UK are typically shown in pence per kilowatt hour (p/kWh), plus a standing charge in pence per day (p/day).
-Your exact costs depend on your distribution region (identified by postcode), tariff type, and meter setup.
+Electricity unit rates are shown in pence per kilowatt hour (p/kWh), plus a standing charge in pence per day (p/day).
+Your exact figures depend on your distribution region (identified by postcode), tariff type, and meter setup.
+The July 2026 cap average of 26.11p/kWh and 57.19p/day is your benchmark — your region sits around it.

-For the most accurate results, keep your usage and payment method the same when comparing.
-Small differences in standing charge can offset a lower unit rate, especially for low users.
+Keep your usage and payment method the same when comparing.
+A small difference in standing charge can wipe out a lower unit rate, especially for low users — and standing charges are exactly where regions differ most.

 Get my regional rates & best deals